Green's functions of and emission into discrete anisotropic and hyperbolic baths: Derivation of the long-range behaviour of the Green's function

-When site couplings are local (i.e.~a site only couples to finitely many neighbours), the dispersion relation is analytic on the real axis \cite{bloch_analytic} away from degeneracies.
+When site couplings are local (i.e.~a site only couples to finitely many neighbours), the dispersion relation is analytic on the real axis \cite{bloch_analytic} away from degeneracies in the general case of multiple bands, which we index by $\nu$.
 Away from Van Hove singularities $\nabla \omega_{\nu}(\mathbf{k}) \neq 0$, the implicit function theorem applies, and the resonant set $S_{\nu}$ is a smooth manifold of co-dimension $(d-1),$ allowing one to apply the full power of differential geometry.
 However, at a degeneracy, it seems that the integrand of

 becomes non-smooth \cite{katoperturbation2013}, contributing a power-law decay.
-Assuming the degeneracy does not coincide with the resonant set $S$, we show that summing over all bands removes any non-analyticity in individual bands.
+Assuming the degeneracy does not coincide with the resonant set $S$, we show that summing over all bands removes any non-analyticity present in individual bands.
 This allows us to consider only a single band in the main text when the resonant set is away from degeneracies.
 The derivation follows in a manner similar to \cite{sanchez_limits}.
 Recall the unitary transformation between eigenfunctions $\psi_{i}$ and the Bloch wave corresponding to an individual sublattice:

 where $|\mathbf{k}\rangle_{i} = \frac{1}{\sqrt{N}}\sum_{r_{i}}e^{i\mathbf{k}\cdot \mathbf{r}_{i}}|\mathbf{r}_{i}\rangle$ with $|\mathbf{r}_{i}\rangle$ the localized excitation at any lattice site $\mathbf{r}_{i}$ in lattice $i$.
 In the thermodynamic limit we conversely have $|\mathbf{r}_{i}\rangle = \int_{BZ}\frac{d^{d}\mathbf{k}}{(2\pi)^d}e^{-i\mathbf{k}\cdot \mathbf{r}_{i}}|\mathbf{k}_{i}\rangle,$ and may rewrite the inner product wavefunctions: